thunderheadone/one-sdk-android/README.md

     …
 }
 ```
-### Send Properties to ONE
+### Send Properties to ONE or Interaction Studio
-Properties in the form of key/value pair strings can be sent to ONE using the SDK's public methods.
+Properties in the form of key/value pair strings can be sent to ONE or Interaction Studio using the SDK's public methods.
 Create a HashMap containing key/value pair strings, and call the appropriate properties public method, as follows:
 ```java
 HashMap<String, String> propertiesMap = new HashMap<>();
 propertiesMap.put("key1", "value1");